NuGet/NuGetDocs/NuGet.Docs/ndocs/Tools/NuGet.exe-CLI-Reference.md

     </tr>
     <tr>
         <td><a href="#init">init</a></td>
-        <td>Adds packages from a folder to a package soure using hierarchical layout.</td>
+        <td>Adds packages from a folder to a package source using hierarchical layout.</td>
 		<td>3.3+</td>
     </tr>
     <tr>